 Complete blood count (CBC) definition

-A complete blood count (CBC), sometimes called complete blood count differential or full blood count, is a common test which tests for a wide range of disorders.
+A complete blood count (CBC), sometimes called CBC with differential or full blood count, is a common test which tests for a wide range of disorders.
 The test usually involves a lab technician drawing blood, usually from the inside of the elbow.
 It is quick and usually fairly painless.

 After a CBC, a hematology analyzer determines if there are any increases or decreases in white blood cell, red blood cell, and platelet counts.
 Normal complete blood count ranges depend on age and sex.
 A CBC can help diagnose a broad range of conditions, including anemia, infections and cancer.